 Transfers represent the movement of monies between funds within the city organization.
 This is normally done to move money from the operating funds into other funds where they will be saved for future expenditures or used to complete capital projects.
 Money is also transferred to pay a fund back for services provided to another fund.
 For instance, the city's enterprise funds pay an annual contribution to the General Fund for administrative services provided.
-These service payments will be made to the Internal Service Fund.
+In the future, these service payments, if adopted, will be made to the Internal Service Fund.
 Some departments also make transfers into the Project/Equipment Reserve Fund to save for future projects or equipment purchases.